-In \eqref{equ:AG_2} and \eqref{equ:AG_3}, $u_1(t)$ is the action before adjustment.
-It does not have to be the action from the nominal policy $\pi_0$, but can be from another policy $\pi_1$ that is currently being used or an exploration action in order to update $\pi_1$ through learning (this will be elaborated in Section~\ref{sec:SOL}).
-The function $\text{\sf dist}_x(\cdot, \cdot)$ measures the distance between $u_1(t)$ and $u$ (or $\pi_0(x(t), v)$) in order to minimize the adjustment.
-A typical choice is $\text{\sf dist}_x(u_1, u) = \|u_1 - u\|$, where $\|\cdot\|$ represents a norm, while the subscript $x$ indicates that such a distance function can be state-dependent in general.
-The function $\text{\sf proj}_x$ projects the set $\Pi_{\pi_0}$ onto the state space~$\mathcal{X}$.
+In \eqref{equ:AG_2} and \eqref{equ:AG_3}, $u_1(t)$ denotes the action before adjustment.
+It does not have to be generated by the nominal policy $\pi_0$; it may come from another policy $\pi_1$ currently in use, or from an exploration action used to update $\pi_1$ through learning.
+The function $\text{\sf dist}_x(\cdot,\cdot)$ measures the deviation between $u_1(t)$ and the adjusted action $u$ (or $\pi_0(x(t),v)$), thereby minimizing the modification introduced by the supervisor.
+A typical choice is $\text{\sf dist}_x(u_1,u)=\|u_1-u\|$, where $\|\cdot\|$ denotes a norm; the subscript $x$ indicates that the distance metric may be state-dependent.
+The operator $\text{proj}_x$ projects the set $\Pi_{\pi_0}$ onto the state space $\mathcal{X}$.

-The principal idea of the action governor algorithm \eqref{equ:AG_1}-\eqref{equ:AG_3} is as follows: At each $t \in \mathbb{Z}_+$, if there exist actions $u$ that satisfy the constraint \eqref{equ:constraint} at the present time [according to \eqref{equ:AG_22}] and ensure the satisfaction of \eqref{equ:constraint} for future times to be possible [according to \eqref{equ:AG_23}], then we let $u(t)$ be the one of such actions that is closest to the action before adjustment [according to \eqref{equ:AG_21}].
-If such actions do not exist, then we use $\pi_0$ as a backup plan and let $u(t) = \pi_0(x(t), \hat{v}(t))$.
-In the latter case, if $x(t) \in \text{\sf proj}_x (\Pi_{\pi_0})$ (which is equivalent to \eqref{equ:AG_3} being feasible), then we select the reference signal $\hat{v}(t)$ to be the one that minimizes the action adjustment [according to \eqref{equ:AG_31}] while satisfying \eqref{equ:AG_32}; and we let $\hat{v}(t) = \hat{v}(t-1)$ otherwise.